Suffolk University Law School

 Dr. Fangli Chen is an IP lawyer with a strong business sense and deep scientific expertise.
 She obtained a PhD in Biology from the Massachusetts Institute of Technology, where she studied cell death in the laboratory of Nobel Laureate Dr. H. Robert Horvitz.
 She is able to effectively identify and transform technological developments into valuable intellectual property assets for her clients.
 Dr. Chen represents all types of companies in the biotech and pharmaceutical industries and specializes in the strategic development of complex IP portfolios for companies that align with their business goals.

 Dr. Chen has been named an “Up & Coming Lawyer” by Massachusetts Lawyers Weekly, a Massachusetts Super Lawyers Rising Star and a World’s Leading Patent Practitioner by IAM Patent 1000.
+She has been recognized by Managing Intellectual Property as one of the “Top 250 Women in IP” nationwide.

 Intellectual Property Prosecution: strategic development of complex patent portfolios for companies, universities and research institutions, including preparing and prosecuting patent applications in the fields of biochemistry, molecular and cell biology, immunology, biochemical and molecular diagnostics, pharmaceuticals, microbiology, molecular genetics, pharmacogenomics, recombinant technologies, enzyme replacement therapy, gene therapy, bioinformatics, drug discovery, medical devices and chemistry; due diligence investigations; freedom-to-operate studies; non-infringement and invalidity analysis.